Osiris-Team/A/README.md

 Download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo, open a terminal in that folder and execute `./a/a` or `.\a\a.exe` if you are on Windows.

+### Pros
+- Object-oriented code without performance loss.
+- Simple and easy to learn syntax.

+### Cons
+- Misses a lot of important features, since its in early development.
+- Compilation takes longer since we have the extra compilation step from A to C.

 ### Comments
 `//` marks the start of a comment that goes until the end of the line.
 ```A